 During the (thankfully optional) chapter 8 Boss Rush, the team with Qada, Mephilia, Ominas and Yulyana is one of the hardest fights in the game: Qada will use Fire Bane on your party, completely overriding any equipment or abilities that grant resistance to fire, and Mephilia will use Promethean Fire, which, combined with Fire Bane, will inflict 9999 damage to your entire party.
 If, by chance, anybody survives, Ominas' Firaga will finish off your party.
 It gets better when you realize that, even if you weathered the first storm of flames with Enigma...you just used 3 Bp.
 You won't get to use enigma again for a while...and Qada WILL spam Fire Bane.

 The Black Blades in Chapter 8.
 Kikyo WILL go first, Barbarossa WILL debuff and then use Amped Strike, and Qada WILL use Dark Breath as much as possible.
 And they constantly brave while doing so.
 No big deal, right?
 Just default or Stillness and then attach when they don't have the BP... except ALSO part of the team is Praline.
 Who WILL constantly use My Hero to give her entire party 2 BP so they can brave every single turn.
 But it puts her BP in the negatives, right?
 Nope.
-Her version of it just gives her BP too.
+Her version doesn't cost her BP, so she still profits.
 You're going to have to focus on her first so she doesn't enable constant Brave spamming, which means you'll have to put off taking care of the much more damaging Barbarossa 'til later.
 Oh, you want to use group attacks?
 Again, Qada has Dark Breath.
 It's generally advised to not even so much as touch him because the last thing you want is another enemy that deals massive damage.
 Oh, you want to put up status buffs with special attacks and just keep the chain going so your increased stats make it easier to survive the onslaught?
 Good luck.
 The large amount of actions the boss takes EVERY turn takes so long, even when the animation speed is increased to the maximum, that your special chain will run out after one or two turns.
 Good luck building up your special moves in such a short time.
 But the boss gets easier once you start taking them out, right?
 With less targets?
 Wrong.
 This boss has 5 enemies.
 Where's the fifth?
 If you take someone out, Swordmaster Kamiizumi comes in to take their place.
 You better HOPE it was the performer you took out first.
 Also, the BP buffs she gives doesn't make the enemies stop braving.
 They WILL still brave.
 They'll go into the negatives, but you still have to deal with a devestating onslaught every other turn.

 The Fire Temple is this for sure.
 It's the longest non secret dungeon with three layers to it (The Mine, the Volcano, then the temple).
 The mine isn't bad but the Volcano is a nightmare without the Freelancer's Dungeon Master because the floor will turn red and take a good chunk of your HP away.
 As if that wasn't enough the pathway is sometimes sucked into lava on purpose, forcing you to go all the way around and risk more damage.
 It also is a huge level as each section is extremely large and on your first go very confusing.
-Then you reach the crystal and fight Chaugnar.
+Then you reach the crystal and fight Chaugmar.
 Thankfully after your first visit you can take a short-cut that makes only the boss left.

-The Earth crystal isn't difficult, but the numerous staircases that lead nowhere, plus a extremely confusing set up on the map, means you'll be spending several minutes lost because you have no clue where the right stairs are.
+The Earth Crystal isn't difficult, but the numerous staircases that lead nowhere, plus a extremely confusing set up on the map, means you'll be spending several minutes lost because you have no clue where the right stairs are.

 The Time Mage and Spell Fencer sidequest can be rather annoying to unlock.
 The last leg of the quest requires you to find a hidden door that will only open at night.
 While not particularly difficult, it can be tough to figure out since the game doesn't quite give you clear directions on what to do.
 Also, since the door is only unlocked at night, you'll have to waste time running around in circles in the world map to make time pass.